 The funeral was small.
 Neither your mom or dad had much in the way of family or friends, and you were an only child.
 You worried for a while that you didn’t feel as sad as you should have.

 The house and their money went to you.
 They’d been thrifty your entire life: middle-class house, middle-class suburb.
 Every family vacation within driving distance.
 Store-brand everything.
 You assumed there wouldn’t be much.
 You were wrong.
 Your dad, always circumspect, would sometimes mention that he’d made some good investments.
 You guessed those were what had filled your paltry bank account.

 Weeks turned into months.
-At some point you stopped applying for jobs.
-Entire days passed without you leaving the house.
-You were dimly aware that your old friends were out there and might want to hear from you, but even the thought of that made you feel exhausted.
-You can’t imagine what you’d talk about, or what you’d do.
+At some point, you stopped applying for jobs.
+Entire days pass without you leaving the house.
+You are dimly aware that your old friends are out there and might want to hear from you, but even the thought of that makes you feel exhausted.
+You can’t imagine what you’d talk about or what you’d do.
 Your Nintendo 64 only has one controller.

 Once they pass, you’re annoyed with yourself.
 You don’t even have anything to worry about now.
 It’s probably too much weed.
 Although, since your return, you’ve slowed consumption, not sure where to get it now, not willing to venture out and find it.

 It’s probably just the world, you think.
 Paranoid times.
 You don’t care much about the news, but it’s hard to escape.
 Economic collapse, environmental disaster.
 Decades-long wars.
 Word of catastrophe seeps in like noxious gas.

 You remind yourself that these things are happening, but not here.
 You’re safe where you are.
 You start a new game or a show.
 Memories of the panic begin to fade.
 All that’s left is a lingering, bristling feeling.

 The feeling brushes against your spine.
 It caresses your ears like a whisper—like a scream without a tongue.